LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Additional Experiments

 \subsection{More Comparison}

-To facilitate a fair comparison with Mix-of-Show\cite{gu2023mixofshow}, we follow their default setting, applying identical image-based conditions for customizing multi-concept images using the same random seed.
-The results are illustrated in \cref{fig: condition_comparison}, where we display four distinct concept combinations in both anime and real-world styles.
-Our observations indicate that Mix-of-Show encounters challenges in maintaining identity features (indicated by yellow boxes) and achieving the completeness of concepts (highlighted by red boxes).
-However, our method effectively addresses these issues, delivering high-fidelity and coherent images to users, enhancing the overall quality and satisfaction with the generated content.
+To ensure a fair comparison with Mix-of-Show~\cite{gu2023mixofshow}, we adopted their default settings, applying the same image-based conditions and using identical random seeds for generating multi-concept images.
+The comparative results are depicted in \cref{fig: condition_comparison}, showcasing four unique concept combinations styled in both anime and real-world visuals.
+Our analysis reveals that while Mix-of-Show struggles with maintaining distinct identity features (as indicated by yellow boxes) and the completeness of the integrated concepts (highlighted by red boxes), our approach successfully overcomes these limitations.
+Our method produces high-fidelity, coherent images that significantly enhance user satisfaction and improve the perceived quality of the generated content.